minus1over12/QuadWars/README.md

 If you get to the battle phase and decide it is taking too long, here are some recommendations to encourage teams to make a move:

-### Use the world border

-Once you are in battle mode, the plugin unlocks its `/worldborder` command.
-It is a reimplementation of the vanilla one, but has the advantage of being synced across dimensions.
-You mainly would want to use `/worldborder set <size> <time>` or `/worldborder add -<size>
-<time>`.
-When doing this, **use a
-calculator to make sure you don't exceed a velocity of 5.612 m/s**.
-This is the maximum sprint speed of a player, and you will butcher your players if you exceed it.

 ### Use the glowing effect

 If teams are having trouble finding each other, you can use the glowing effect to make players